grafana/explore-logs/docs/sources/troubleshooting/_index.md

 ## There are no labels

 If you do not see any labels, ensure your collector is properly configured to attach them.

+## There are no patterns

+* todo: how to make sure it's enabled
+* todo: explanation of why you might not get any patterns

 ## I cannot find something